alchemyplatform/aa-sdk/site/packages/aa-alchemy/signer/authenticate.md

 const user = await signer.authenticate({
   type: "email",
   email: "user@email.com",
-});
+  // optionally, pass in redirect params that will be appended to the magic link url for the user
+  // in this example, a callback=/home param will be added to the final URL
+  redirectParams: new URLSearchParams({ callback: "/home" }), });

 // OR if you have the bundle the query params